7 tips to accelerate time to revenue in B2B

 Will Yang, Head of Growth at Instrumentl, adds, “streamlining your sales process also involves automating some steps, such as sending follow-up emails or scheduling reminders.”

-These seemingly small tasks that Will mentions can eat into your sales reps' time.
+These admin tasks eat into selling time.
 According to Dooly's 2022 Sales Happiness Index, 41% of the sales workday is spent on non-selling activities, such as contact researching and updating the CRM.
-Tools exist that can automate these admin tasks so reps can focus on what matters - selling and accelerating deals.
+Automate these tasks so reps can focus on selling and moving deals forward.

 For example, Meeting Assistant by UserGems is a FREE tool that allows your sales team to: